dehumidifier for basement humidity levels

 It is best to place a dehumidifier in a central location with adequate airflow (at least 12 inches from walls and large furniture).
 For optimal efficiency, it should be low but slightly elevated and near a drain.

-Dehumidifiers come with a bucket that can be emptied, but people rarely remember to do this.
+Dehumidifiers come with a bucket that can be emptied, but people often forget to empty the bucket.
 The best way to maintain low-humidity environments is to use a hose that drains to a sink or a sump pit.

 Maintaining an ideal basement humidity level year-round not only helps with your home’s structural integrity but can also prevent health problems caused by mold and other allergens, like dust mites, which love humid basements.